W1RED1/hacknotes/Information Gathering/Service Enumeration/FTP.md

       *  Gaining creds means gaining permissions, check back in later
   *  Where does this FTP directory exist on the filesystem?
       *  Does it overlap with another service?
-      *  `Google` names of interesting directories and files
+      *  Research names of any interesting files/directories
   *  Any writable shares appear to be frequently opened?
       *  Consider setting a [trap to coerce authentication](https://www.ired.team/offensive-security/initial-access/t1187-forced-authentication)